Greek gift sacrifice

 Greek gift sacrifices, or the threat of them, occur relatively frequently in play, especially at amateur level.
-One of the most famous examples of the sacrifice is found in the game Edgard Colle–John O'Hanlon, Nice 1930.
+One of the most famous examples of a sacrifice of this type carried out successfully is found in the game Edgard Colle–John O'Hanlon, Nice 1930.
 Less commonly, a Greek gift sacrifice may be the prelude to a double bishop sacrifice, as seen in Lasker–Bauer, Amsterdam 1889.

 Requirements

 The Greek gift sacrifice usually has several prerequisites in order to succeed.
 In general, the attack will succeed if: